qwertie/home/misc/Atlas-Shrugged-summary.md

 > "It is — if you wish to continue this discussion."

 > "Miss Taggart" she said, "I am not your equal in philosophical altitude.
 I am only an average wife.
-Please give me that bracelet— if you do not wish me to think what I might think and what you wouldn't want me to name."
+Please give me that bracelet — if you do not wish me to think what I might think and what you wouldn't want me to name."

 > "Mrs. Rearden, is this the manner and place in which you choose to suggest that I am sleeping with your husband?"